 Startups will begin to attract top and emerging talent merely because they can offer something that the large firms cannot: flexibility.

 Another major change that legaltech will help overcome is the transparency and efficiency of a firm’s spending and billing.
 In recent years, clients have been more thorough with their billing and spending on legal (and other) services, resulting in a need to be more transparent and efficient.
-As the global economy continues developing, a more flexible scheme is required.
+As the global economy continues to develop, a more flexible scheme is required.
 I might even dare to suggest that the 500-dollar hours billed for legal work will soon be replaced with the schemes previously mentioned.
-In this case, entrepreneurs and startups understand the client and the changes in the market at a much faster pace than traditional providers.
+In this case, entrepreneurs and legal tech startups have been much quicker to appreciate the client’s needs and the changes in the market than traditional providers.

 In terms of technology, one of the primary effects and purposes of the legaltech industry is to introduce a heavier tech component into the legal practice, consequently changing the way lawyers do things.
 It is necessary to understand whether these changes or implementations will cause true disruption to the industry or simply a small boost in the time taken to deliver work to clients.
 I think the role of artificial intelligence and machine learning is hefty in certain practices of law, yet law firms are still reluctant to test it and use it in their daily work.

 These technologies will help revolutionize the legal landscape as we know it and develop areas such as e-discovery in litigation, automated and intelligent due diligence processes in compliance and M&A, and smart contracts.
-These three examples, which cannot be addressed in the same manner, represent different perspectives towards future innovations within the legal field.
-The first two touch upon tools already used in legal processes and the third is not only a new element in the market, but possibly a new threat for some lawyers.
+These three examples, which cannot be addressed in the same manner, represent different perspectives on future innovations within the legal field.
+The first two touch upon tools already used in legal processes, while the third is not only a new element in the market, but possibly a new threat for some lawyers.

-Given my experience in this area, the first step that a legal startup should take is to position itself in the market as a tool, not a competitor.
-We, as entrepreneurs, must aim to develop new technology and processes to make it easier for lawyers to fulfill their clients’ needs.
+Given my experience in this area, the first step that a legal startup should take is to position itself in the market as a tool rather than a competitor.
+We, as entrepreneurs, must aim to develop new technology law and processes to make it easier for lawyers to fulfill their clients’ needs.
 Positioning yourself as an aid and tool first, will provide an opportunity to test the market with real clients.
-If your service is successful and receives support from ranked legal advisors, you can start scaling up your startup and simultaneously keep developing new products and technology.
+If your service is successful and receives support from ranked legal advisors, you can start scaling up your startup while simultaneously continuing to develop new products and technology.
 This is very important to keep in mind when building a startup in the legaltech industry; it’s a key element to success.

 It is also important to notice the likelihood of disruption taking place in all the areas of law.
 Today we are seeing the most disruptive changes in litigation, specifically with common law jurisdictions and M&A and contracts in continental law.